endlesspint8/endlesspint8.github.io/_drafts/2016-08-12-project-euler-versus-ep8.md

 This game is applicable to lunch hour walks, taking a stroll (can you say _flaneur_?[4]), or making your way from the subway stop to the delicious pint waiting for you at your watering hole of choice.
 If you want to keep moving and give yourself the impression that you've got some little bit of control in this mad city[kendrick link] then know your options, which brings us back to the topic at hand.
 How many ways are there of getting from here, thirsty, to there, imbibing?

+> “You take delight not in a city's seven or seventy wonders, but in the answer it gives to a question of yours.”
+> ---

 ## A Simple Example (credit to the MTA)

 Two blocks away: straight line